María Luisa Josefa: Veneration

-On July 1, 2000 Pope John Paul II promulgated that María Luisa be called venerable, which means that it has been proven that she practiced her virtues to a heroic degree.
+On July 1, 2000 Pope John Paul II promulgated that María Luisa be called venerable, which means that it has been proven that she practiced heroic virtue.
 Another miracle from her intercession is still needed in order to receive beatification prior to canonization.
 María Luisa Joséfa of the Most Blessed Sacrament is the designated patron of the Santa Clara, CA convent of the Servants of the Lord and the Virgin of Matara.